-To examine the impact of exposure to lead on fertility rates, we use U.S. Vital Statistics data on fertility, data on children ever born from the 1980 and 1990 Censuses of Population, EPA monitor data on airborne lead, and USGS data on lead in topsoil.
+To examine the impact of exposure to lead on fertility rates, we use U.S. Vital Statistics data on fertility, data on children ever born from the 1980 and 1990 Censuses of Population, and EPA monitor data on airborne lead.
 The U.S. National Vital Statistics data are monthly county-level data derived from individual birth and mortality records.
 The census data are decennial, but ask women about the number of children ever born.
 Readings of the U.S. Environmental Protection Agency's network of airborne lead monitoring stations across the nation over the period 1978-1988 were obtained via a Freedom of Information Act (FOIA) request.
 The airborne lead sample covers around 40 percent of the U.S. population.
-As part of larger soil sampling projects, the U.S. Geological Survey collected data on lead in topsoil in the 2000s.
-The soil lead sample covers about 70 percent of the U.S. population.